amadeus4dev-examples/amadeus-android/.github/CONTRIBUTING.md

 ### Running tests

-To run the tests using a terminal use you can use gradle.
+To run the tests using a terminal.

 ```sh
 cd amadeus-android